zirui-song-18/documentation-website/_vector-search/api/neural.md

 ### Best practices

-For the warmup operation to function properly, follow these best practices:
+To make the warmup operation work properly, follow these best practices:

 * Do not run merge operations on indices that you want to warm up.
 During a merge operation, the neural plugin creates new segments, and old segments are sometimes deleted.
 For example, you could encounter a situation in which the warmup API operation loads sparse indices A and B into native memory but segment C is created from segments A and B being merged.
 Sparse indices A and B would no longer be in memory, and sparse index C would also not be in memory.
 In this case, the initial penalty for loading sparse index C still exists.